abinit/abinit/doc/tutorial/eph4zpr.md

     on a high-symmetry $\kk$-path.**

-To plot the band structure
+To plot the band structure, use the abiopen.py script provided by |AbiPy|:

 ```sh
 abiopen.py flow_zpr_mgo/w0/t1/outdata/out_GSR.nc -e